-This packet seeks to inform Alaska residents interested in city detachment, and to provide the necessary resources to start the petition process.
-Staff are available for guidance, and should be consulted when preparing a petition and before gathering any signatures.
-Detachment of territory of any size requires a substantial effort on the behalf of petitioners.
+This packet seeks to inform Alaska residents interested in city annexation.
+It seeks to provide the necessary resources to start the petition process.
+Staff is available for support, and should be consulted when preparing a petition and before gathering any signatures.
+Annexation of territory of any size requires a substantial effort on the behalf of petitioners.
 Proper planning can help petitioners anticipate roadblocks and help streamline the process.
+There are varied reasons why a city may wish to annex territory.
+LBC staff is able to provide guidance regarding the standards and procedures, but decisions whether to annex must be made at the community level.